gidesa/ocvWrapper24/README.md

 - testKNN: a pure C program that use the K Nearest Neighbors class from Machine Learning module (ML)

-- testPCA: a Delphi program for testing the PCA class from ML module
+- testPCA: a Delphi/Lazarus program for testing the PCA class from ML module

-- testSVM: a Delphi program for testing CvSVM class from ML module
+- testSVM: a Delphi/Lazarus program for testing CvSVM class from ML module

-- motionTest: a Delphi demo program for motion tracking
+- motionTest: a Delphi/Lazarus demo program for motion tracking

-- featureTest: a Delphi and Lazarus/Freepascal demo program for ORB feature detector class and matching between images
+- featureTest: a Delphi/Lazarus demo program for ORB feature detector class and matching between images

-- cascadeTest: a Delphi demo program for face recognition on webcam, by cascade classifier class
+- cascadeTest: a Delphi/Lazarus demo program for face recognition on webcam, by cascade classifier class

-- datamatrixTest: a Delphi demo program fro Datamatrix code recognition on webcam
+- datamatrixTest: a Delphi/Lazarus demo program for Datamatrix code recognition on webcam